 Mindfulness-Based interventions (MBIs) have emerged in the late 1970s thanks to the work of Jon Kabat-Zinn.
 Kabat Zinn, a professor at the Massachusetts Medical School created Mindfulness-Based Stress Reduction (MBSR) for those experiencing chronic pain.
 The results of mindfulness training proved effective with numerous scientific studies conducted on it.

 Soon, other forms of mindfulness training protocol emerged.
-Mindfulness-Based Cognitive Therapy (MBCT), for example, helps prevent relapse in those who are suffering depression.
+Mindfulness-Based Cognitive Therapy (MBCT), for example, aids in preventing relapses in those who are suffering from depression.
 Both MBSR and MBCT are focused on the clinical population.

 MBSAT for Workplace and Daily Life

-Mindfulness-Based Strategic Awareness Training (MBSAT), unlike the other mindfulness-based interventions, is concerned with people at the workplace and for individuals.
+Mindfulness-Based Strategic Awareness Training (MBSAT), unlike other mindfulness-based interventions, is concerned with people in the workplace and in daily life.
 It is focused on helping participants make wise decisions in today’s society often disrupted by technology and job insecurities.
-Adopted by the Singapore Management University, MBSAT shares with the other mindfulness-based programs in stabilising the mind’s attention using mindfulness meditation.
+Adopted by the Singapore Management University, MBSAT shares with other mindfulness-based programs in stabilising the mind’s attention using mindfulness meditation.
 The calming and focusing exercises bring one’s attention to the present moment non-judgementally.
 This sets the groundwork for developing strategic awareness and its application in the workplace and in daily life.

 Often our minds are scattered with thoughts.
-Thoughts of random memories, things to do, family matters, and work to complete, playing repeatedly in our heads.
+Thoughts of random memories, tasks, family matters, and work are playing repeatedly in our heads.

-The default mode network (DMN) in our brain helps us complete daily tasks quickly, such as driving home, washing dishes or writing weekly reports.
+The reason we can be efficient in going through the daily tasks in our lives is because the default mode network (DMN) in our brains helps us complete daily tasks quickly, such as driving home, washing dishes or writing weekly reports.
 Indeed it helps us save time.
-However, researchers have also found activity in the DMN even when we are not purposefully using our minds to think.
-Our minds are active even when we are not consciously putting our brains to work.
+However, researchers have also discovered that there are activities in the DMN even when we are not consciously putting our brains to work.